Star Wars: Episode II – Attack of the Clones: Home media

-3D re-release
+Cancelled 3D re-release

-On September 28, 2010, it was announced that all six films in the series were to be stereo-converted to 3D, and re-released in chronological order beginning with The Phantom Menace which was released on February 10, 2012.
-Attack of the Clones was originally scheduled to be re-released in 3D on September 20, 2013, but was postponed due to Lucasfilm's desire to focus on Star Wars: The Force Awakens.
+On September 28, 2010, it was announced that all six films in the series were to be stereo-converted to 3D, and re-released in chronological order beginning at The Phantom Menace which was released on February 10, 2012.
+Attack of the Clones was originally scheduled to be re-released in 3D on September 20, 2013, but was cancelled due to Lucasfilm's desire to focus on Star Wars: The Force Awakens.
 However, the 3D presentation of the film was first shown at Celebration Europe II from July 26 to 28, 2013.